thygate/stable-diffusion-webui-depthmap-script/README.md

 ## Acknowledgements

-This project uses code and information from following papers, from the repository [github.com/isl-org/MiDaS](https://github.com/isl-org/MiDaS) :
+This project uses code and information from following papers :

+MiDaS :

 ```
 @ARTICLE {Ranftl2022,
     author  = "Ren\'{e} Ranftl and Katrin Lasinger and David Hafner and Konrad Schindler and Vladlen Koltun",